ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Repositories.md

 SSC implements a [Gitops-Git](https://github.com/GoogleCloudPlatform/pubsec-declarative-toolkit/tree/main/solutions/landing-zone-v2#gitops---git) deployment.
 As illustrated in the [Gitops](../Architecture/Repository%20Structure.md#Gitops) diagram, the ConfigSync operator requires an Infra repo and a ConfigSync repo.

-## Create Deployment Repo
+## Create New Deployment Repo
-Deployment repos are created the same way, from cloning [gcp-repo-template](https://github.com/ssc-spc-ccoe-cei/gcp-repo-template.git).
+Deployment repos are initially created the same way, from cloning [gcp-repo-template](https://github.com/ssc-spc-ccoe-cei/gcp-repo-template.git).
 These steps will need to be repeated for each repo name.
 For example, `gcp-sandbox-tier1-infra`, `gcp-tier1-configsync`, etc.

 The git credentials will need to be appropriately set for your AzDO org.